Debunking the Arguments of PseudoSkeptics and Debunkers

 debating skills.
 I felt that being the

 first in something was an accomplishment that I would be inspired to do.
-And that’s how this treatise came to be
+And that’s how this book came to be

 written back in 2001.